tomeryeh/demo/README.md

 ## How to run this demo without docker

 * You need to have a running [Kuzzle](https://github.com/kuzzleio/kuzzle).
-* Configure the `script.js` file for change the Kuzzle URL if you have changed the default Kuzzle installation
+* Configure the `config.js` file for change the Kuzzle URL if you have changed the default Kuzzle installation
 * You can directly open the `index.html` file in your browser.

-**Note:**

-In order to avoid problem with Cross-Origin by opening the file directly in your browser, you can also use nginx.
-With docker, you can use something like

-    $ docker run -d -p 80:80 -v $(pwd)/todolist/:/usr/share/nginx/html nginx

-And access to the URL http://localhost

 # The three Authors